creativetechnologylab/python-for-beginners/basic-data-types.md

 >>> type(3.2)
 <class 'float'>
 ```

+The meaning of `class` is something that will be explained a bit later...

 ### Division Operator

 The division operator `/` will always return a float.
 This is true when it is applied to `float` and `int`.